-At St Laurence, ensuring all students leave secondary school with a clear grasp of basic literacy is a priority with high standards maintained throughout the curriculum.
+The ability to speak, read and write with confidence and fluency are vital life skills which benefit not only academic achievement but also career success and wellbeing in future life.
+At St Laurence, ensuring all students leave secondary school with secure literacy skills is a priority with high standards maintained throughout the curriculum.

 Literacy across the curriculum

-Throughout the year we run a variety of literacy intervention programmes.
-This year the programme includes Key Stage 3 Reading and Spelling Challenge for both Year 7 and 8; Year 7 small group intervention to support the development of reading and writing skills; Year 8 and 9 core intervention programmes to consolidate skills, knowledge and understanding in English, Maths and Science.
+Throughout the year we run a variety of literacy intervention programmes for individuals and small groups.
+This year the programme includes Key Stage 3 Reading and Spelling Challenge for Year 7; Year 7 small group intervention to support the development of reading and writing skills; Year 8 and 9 core intervention programmes to consolidate skills, knowledge and understanding in English, Maths and Science.

-Reading a wide range of texts is a key factor in students making progress in their literacy as students develop their understanding of characters, themes and relationships; see how texts can be structured and organised effectively and explore a range of vocabulary.
+Reading a wide range of texts is a key factor in students making progress in literacy as students develop their fluency as well as their understanding of characters, themes and relationships, how texts can be structured and organised effectively and new vocabulary.

-The English Faculty dedicates 30 minutes of curriculum time each fortnight to allow classes time to visit the ILC, select and recommend appropriate books and discuss their reading in a positive environment.
-Please see below the relevant wider reading lists for Key Stage 3 students.
-These lists have been created by the English Faculty to complement the areas of study for each year group, helping to extend and broaden understanding of the key thematic areas.
+The English Department dedicates 30 minutes of curriculum time each fortnight to allow Year 7 and Year 8 classes time to visit the ILC, select and recommend appropriate books and discuss their reading in a supportive environment.
+Please see below the relevant wider reading lists.
+These lists have been created by the English Department to complement the areas of study for each year group, helping to extend and broaden understanding of the key thematic areas.

 Parents can help to support their child’s literacy through a variety of ways:

 Encourage your child to read a variety of text types (novels, short stories, articles) and discuss their opinions on these;